-1. Why is it important for managers to understand the external forces that are acting on them and their organization?
+- Why is it important for managers to understand the external forces that are acting on them and their organizations?
 The external environment consists of many factors that have an impact on the organization.
-Political and legal factors (government regulations), demographics (that can affect labour supply), technological improvements, and other factors directly affect the management of the organization including planning and decision-making.

-2. "Businesses are built on relationships."
+Political and legal factors (government regulations), demographics (that can affect labour supply), technological improvements, and other factors directly affect the management of the organization, including planning and decision making. - 2.
+"Businesses are built on relationships."
 What do you think this statement means?
 What are the implications for managing the external environment?

-Organizations depend on their environment and their stakeholders as a source of inputs and a recipient of outputs.
+Organizations depend on their environment and their stakeholders as sources of inputs and recipients of outputs.
 Good relationships can lead to organizational outcomes such as improved predictability of environmental changes, more successful innovations, greater degrees of trust among stakeholders, and greater flexibility in acting to reduce the impact of change.
 Also, relationship management and the maintaining of good relationships have been proven by many researchers to have an effect on organizational performance.
 The high-performing companies tend to consider the interests of all major stakeholder groups as they make decisions.

-3. What would be the drawbacks in not managing stakeholder relationships?
+- 3. What would be the drawbacks in not managing stakeholder relationships?

 The term boundary spanner refers to the fact that managers must span (bridge) the boundary between the organization and its environment.
 When managers are being boundary spanners, or are utilizing stakeholder management or stakeholder partnering, the boundaries of the organization become more flexible and permeable.
 This could lead to organizational information being "leaked" or known outside of the organization.
-In addition, these relationship management techniques all require mangers' time, which can be very limited to begin with.

-- 4. What are the managerial implications of a borderless organization?
+In addition, these relationship management techniques all require managers' time, which can be very limited to begin with. - 4.
+What are the managerial implications of a borderless organization?
 In a borderless organization, artificial geographic borders do not separate functions, divisions, or activities.
-The managerial implications are that this type of organization is far more flexible in responding to changing marketplace conditions, however, it is also much more difficult to control. - 5.
+The managerial implications are that this type of organization is far more flexible in responding to changing marketplace conditions; however, it is also much more difficult to control. - 5.
 Compare the advantages and drawbacks of the various approaches to going global.
+Global Sourcing: Sourcing of some aspects of a company's operations to global suppliers or partners offers a world of opportunity to cut costs (and in theory pass those cost reductions to consumers in the form of lower prices).
+However, the movement of some business functions to other off-shore sources contributes to job loss in the home country.

 Importing and Exporting: Both exporting and importing are small steps toward being a global business and involve minimal investment and minimal risk.
 Many organizations start doing business globally this way.